FL1GG/PhishDestroyer/README.md

 ![A Phishing Site Simulating Netflix](media/netflix-phishing-site.png)

-We could intercept the traffic and we would see the following request going to `http://127.0.0.1:8080/login.php`
+Intercepting the traffic and we would see the following request going to `http://127.0.0.1:8080/login.php`

 ```text
 POST /login.php HTTP/1.1